-After nearly four years of working nights, he was looking forward to finishing school and finding a better paying job with hours that allowed him to be able to spend time with his family at night and on the weekends, and to be able to share in birthday and holiday celebrations for a change.
+After nearly four years of working nights, he was looking forward to finishing school and finding a better-paying job with hours that allowed him to spend time with his family at night and on the weekends, and to share in birthday and holiday celebrations for a change.

 He’d never worked a job before that was even remotely close to what he did now, and to be honest, there’d been a few times when he’d gotten spooked being alone in the basement, especially when he heard strange noises that caused him to glance over his shoulder just to make sure no one was peering through the glass panels on the doors behind him.
-But whenever he found himself dwelling on where he was, he forced himself to recall happy and cheerful events, ones that made him smile.
+But whenever he dwelt on where he was, he forced himself to recall happy events, ones that made him smile.
 The births of his two children, the look on his young son’s face when he’d finally agreed to let him have a puppy.
-He knew that he was safe down there, and with only one way into the area by visitors, he could always see who was getting off the elevator.
-And in the event that he ever did require assistance, the police department was only a phone call away.
+He knew he was safe down there, and with only one way into the area by visitors, he could always see who was getting off the elevator.
+And if he ever required help, the police department was only a phone call away.

 Not that he was complaining because God knows he needed the job, but sometimes he wondered why his services were needed at all.
 It wasn’t as if any of his charges were going anywhere.
 At the risk of sounding arrogant, he thought it could be said with certainty that not everyone was cut out for his job, and it certainly wasn’t for the faint-hearted.
 The security that he provided wasn’t the same as that in banks and malls.
-He didn’t carry a gun or a taser, and the only items attached to his service belt that could be used as weapons were his night stick and police type flashlight.
-Either one was capable of inflicting serious injury if he struck someone hard enough.
+He didn’t carry a gun or a taser, and the only items attached to his service belt that could qualify as weapons were his night stick and police issued flashlight.
+Either could inflict serious injury if he struck someone hard enough.
 So far, he’d never been in a combative situation.
-He considered his position to be more of a night custodian, a warm body that was present to answer incoming calls, log new intakes, and to dissuade horny hospital staff from coming down there to feed their urges and desires by indulging in the act of getting some private, late night nookie.
-Most nights, he was able to get in a couple of cat naps when sleepiness overtook him.
+He considered his position to be more of a night custodian, a warm body that was present to answer incoming calls, log new intakes, and to dissuade horny hospital staff from coming down there to feed their urges and desires by indulging in getting some private, late night nookie.
+Most nights, he could get in a couple of catnaps when sleepiness overtook him.
 It wasn’t easy staying awake all night long with nothing to do except sit.